|

 solar power statistics show

-advances in solar power technology, it
+solar power technology, it

 energy prices continue to increase, the future looks bright for solar power.